Best daily deals

 Kaitlyn Cimino / Android Authority

 In addition to updated Google software, the TicWatch Pro 5 boasts Qualcomm’s powerful Snapdragon W5 Plus Gen 1 chipset, improved battery specs, fast charging capabilities, and various health and activity tracking tools.
 We’re particularly large fans of the device’s customizable dual display that helps save battery life even further.
-This year, Mobvoi even integrated heart rate zones into the secondary display for more functionality during workouts.
+Mobvoi even integrated heart rate zones into the secondary display for more functionality during workouts.

 Samsung Galaxy Watch 6Samsung Galaxy Watch 6